 Alternate formats will be available for Reasonable Accommodations.
 Alternate formats may include requesting a pre-application for reasonable accommodation, modification, and auxiliary aids or services by contacting the PHA office.
-Applicants may also submit a paper pre-application by email, by fax, by telephone, or in person at the PHA office.
+Applicants may also submit a paper pre-application by email, or in person at the PHA office.
 The PHA will also strive to accommodate those that may not have internet access to a computer at the Chandler Public Libraries.